 To develop a native pharmacy app, developers have to write code for two different platforms such as Android and iOS.

 Not only this but developers have to write code in two different languages as both platforms are compatible with different languages.

 This ultimately increases the development time, efforts and costs.

 On the other hand, to develop a cross-platform pharmacy app, developers have to write code only once as a cross-platform app is compatible with both Android and iOS platforms.

 Expert 3: Healthcare Compliance Consultant, Eliminating the Third Burden - Compliance!

 Question 9: What is the difference between HIPAA, PIPEDA and PHIPA laws?

 Since a pharmacy app must adhere to government privacy laws, you should know the difference between HIPAA, PIPEDA and PHIPA.

-Question 10: What are the regulations one should consider while pharmacy app development in Ontario or British Columbia?
+Question 10: What are the regulations one should consider while medicine delivery app development?